Of which figure in the chess world were the following phrases recently written, relating to their conduct in 1992-3?

 if he were not satisfied with my coaching after he defeated Anatoly Karpov, he should not have offered me anything.
 The fact that he did, speaks for itself.If he were greedy, that is one thing, though not one which Nigel is necessarily in a position to complain about.
 But if he was also next to useless, why on Earth was he retained, let alone his apparently gargantuan demands accepted?
 To be fair, Nigel has an answer to this, and to be fairer still, it is one that he has made before.
 Courageously, he blames his wife.

-The reader may, or may not, also detect a certain amount of - shall we say - projection in Nigel's psychological dissection of his one-time second, the phrase "he had chosen the most disruptive time to threaten to leave because he simply wanted to screw as much money out of me as possible" being one that brought this particular reader's eyebrows to a raised position.
+The reader may, also detect a certain amount of - shall we say - projection in Nigel's psychological dissection of his one-time second, the phrase "he had chosen the most disruptive time to threaten to leave because he simply wanted to screw as much money out of me as possible" being one that brought this particular reader's eyebrows to a raised position.
 Moreover, commenting on "Karpov's parapsychologist, Zagainov", that "the charlatan was taking Karpov for a ride" may be perfectly reasonable in itself.
-But to laugh about it, on the grounds that Karpov was being made a fool of, does tend to advertise a certain lack of self-awareness - when the whole thrust of your piece is to show precisely the same process happening at your expense.
+But to laugh about it, on the grounds that Karpov was being made a fool of, does advertise a certain lack of self-awareness, when the whole thrust of your piece is to show precisely the same process happening at your expense.

 One of the odder, though perhaps more revealing, facets of the piece is Nigel's liking for a certain sexual metaphor: used, perhaps, a little adolescently, giving the reader the impression that the literary effectiveness of the metaphor was less important than the author's keenness to use it.
 Describing the eleventh game, he refers to a pawn sacrifice he made as "a nervous ejaculatory spasm": this is a strange thing to do, but stranger still is that it is not the first such usage in the piece.
 Writing - again, of a pawn sacrifice - in the opening game, Nigel says: